The Best Spray Wax for Cars and Trucks

 2. Car Guys Hybrid Wax Sealant

-- MADE WITH ADVANCED SCIENCE! - Are you tired of using products that look great, but don't last?
-You won't experience that here!
-This magic in a bottle produces a deep shine, slick surface and longer...
+- ✅ Made with Advanced Science! – Are you tired of using products that look great, but don’t last?
+You won’t experience that here!
+This magic in a bottle produces a deep shine, slick surface,...

 The Car Guys Hybrid Wax Sealant utilizes a combination of liquid carnauba wax and advanced polymers to provide a durable and lasting shine.
-Others claim that this product is best used immediately after washing the car while the paint is still wet.
+Others claim that this product should be used immediately after washing the car while the paint is still wet.
 But I noticed some streaking when I did this so I still recommend drying the paint before applying this spray wax.

 The Car Guys Hybrid Wax Sealant also comes with an edgeless microfiber detailing cloth which will make the application process much easier.
 The slick hydrophobic finish will encourage water beading so your paint will stay clean even after exposure to strong rain.